Qumulo/docs/qumulo-nexus-configuration-guide/creating-registration-key-nexus-remote-support.md

 ---
 title: "Creating a Registration Key for Qumulo Nexus Remote Support"
-summary: "This section explains how to create a registration key for your Qumulo cluster to provide Nexus Remote Support access to the Qumulo Care Team."
+summary: 'This section explains how to create a registration key for your Qumulo cluster to provide <a href="https://docs.qumulo.com/administrator-guide/monitoring-and-metrics/enabling-nexus-remote-support.html">Nexus Remote Support</a> access to the Qumulo Care Team.'
 permalink: /qumulo-nexus-configuration-guide/creating-registration-key-nexus-remote-support.html
 sidebar: qumulo_nexus_configuration_guide_sidebar
 ---